nishbo/simsimpy/README.txt

 1. Download repository.
 2. Open package directory (the one that contains setup.py) in terminal.
 3. Type 'python setup.py install'.
-On OSX and *nix you will probably need to have superuser priveleges (sudo).

 Package simsimpy contains following modules:
 1. neuron